-The U.S. government has said employees with active insurance will not lose it during the shutdown.
-Tool's situation was unusual but shows the unexpected ways the shutdown can affect people.
+Tool's situation is unusual.
+The U.S. government has said employees with active insurance will not experience lapses during the shutdown.

-Tool has an inoperable but benign brain tumor that's slowly growing and a paralyzed stomach from a condition called gastroparesis.
+Tool has a brain tumor and a paralyzed stomach from a condition called gastroparesis.